 |

-anywhere without taking a pair of binoculars - and this is Alan in
+without taking a pair of binoculars - and this is Alan in

 1993.
-There are many guides etc at the house, including notes
+There are many guides etc at the house, including

-intended for bird-sightings, some very expert visitors have declared
+Originally intended for bird-sightings, some very expert

-butterflies, moths, flowers and most other living things to be honorary
+most other living things to be honorary birds, and

-birds, and recorded what they saw and heard. |
+recorded what they saw and heard. |

 |